Gamay Blanc de Noir 2021

 Fine bubbles in the glass.
-Aromas of almonds, biscuits, raspberries and white currants with notes of minerality.
-On the palate, the mousse is fine with bracing acidity and flavours of lemon and raspberries.
+Aromas of lemon peel, almonds, and white currants with notes of minerality.
+On the palate the mousse is fine with bracing acidity and flavours of lemon, fresh raspberries and juicy red apple.
 The finish is long, dry and refreshing with lingering flavours of tart, red raspberries.

 VQA Creek Shores

 BRIX AT HARVEST